DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Estimate flux error by computing the running RMS of the flux.
+Estimate flux error by computing the running RMS of the flux.`Estimate` flux error by computing the running RMS of the flux.

 ###  Rebin spectrum